eag1ex/x-utils-es/readme.md

 #### @types
-Typed declaration support on all exported version &nbsp;\
+Definitly typed (DT) support on all version
+&nbsp;\
 &nbsp;